thegamecracks/theticketbot/README.md

 to view, send messages, and create private threads in that channel.
 Currently, there are no limits on the number of inboxes your server can have.

 Tickets are managed just like threads.
-Closing them archives the thread, preserving their messages without needing a separate transcript.
-Staff with the Manage Threads permission can also add and remove members afterwards, useful for bringing in relevant members or for privating the thread to continue internal discussions.
+Closing the thread archives it, preserving their messages without needing a separate transcript.
+Staff with the Manage Threads permission can also add and remove members afterwards, useful for bringing in relevant members or for removing the ticket owner to allow internal discussions inside the ticket.
 Tickets can be renamed to make it easier to search for them in the future, and can be deleted permanently if desired.
-For consistency in handling tickets, your staff team should devise a procedure and adhere to it.

 If the owner leaves or is removed from their ticket, the bot will automatically archive the ticket.
 Staff are free to re-open it afterwards.